 Ridding Your Life of Synthetics

 Some families have already begun ridding their homes of inorganic décor because they are seeking environmentally safe furnishings.
 Leather sofas, wood furniture, and 100% organic linens top the list of natural elements devoid of synthetic fibers or materials of any kind.
 Even bedding has become an issue with environmentally conscientious households because of those synthetic microfibers that are working their way into our rivers and oceans.
 Not being biodegradable, they are doing untold amounts of damage to the ecosphere.
-Why would you want synthetic sheets and comforters when you can easily find 100% Egyptian cotton and down comforters like those recommended by the Down Comfort Expert?

 The Many Uses of Pottery in Décor